RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

 # Presentation

 A front-end criterion plugin is a javascript bundle used in [Search form modules](/frontend/modules/search-form/) to create form fields and panes.
-Each criterion plugin generates a part of the final opensearch request sent to the rs-catalog microservice in order to search resulting entities.
+Each criterion plugin generates opensearch request parameters sent to the rs-catalog microservice in order to search resulting entities.
 Criterion plugins accept attributes to filter as configuration.

 **NOTE** : Opensearch requests are made with the [lucene format](https://lucene.apache.org/core/2_9_4/queryparsersyntax.html).

+# Design

+All criteria plugins and their parent search form are sharing a common redux space.
+In that space, plugins can publish:
+* Their state, that will be restored automatically when user enters back the form
+* Some OpenSearch request parameters that will be used as constraint on research results.
+Among those parameters:
+  * **q** parameter (OpenSearch query) will be merged using all criteria q values
+  * Other parameters (like geometry) will retain only one value.
+Hence, publishing such parameter multiple times in a search form in strongly discouraged.

+The criteria plugins accept, as configuration, some model attributes.
+That allows expressing a generic criterion constraint through an OpenSearch query built using a dynamic attribute name.

 # Specific plugin-info.json fields